 For this year's race, though, giant taps operated by Fijians will be the only relief from the unrelenting boredom.

-Athletes have been quick to react, claiming that enormous queues at the taps will bring the race to a standstill, whilst others say that, water being freely available will result in every tramp in London turning up for a much-needed shower.
+Athletes have been quick to react, claiming that enormous queues at the taps will bring the race to a standstill, whilst others say that, water being freely available will result in every homeless tramp in London turning up for a much-needed shower.

 UK Environment Minister Phil Woolas, speaking on the BBC, said:

-"The amount we spend on bottled water is totally unacceptable, as is the amount we spend on Warfare, MP's salaries and expenses, nationalising banks and other such wastes of taxpayers money through corruption and incompetence."
+"The amount we spend on bottled water is totally unacceptable, as is the amount we spend on warfare, MP's salaries and expenses, nationalising banks and other such wastes of taxpayers' money through corruption and incompetence."

-Lord Sebastian & Co, head of the British Olympic bid and a keen water drinker himself, said:
+Lord Sebastian & Co, head of the British Olympic bid, and a keen water drinker, himself, said:

-"I always drank bottled water, Steve Ovett drank from a tap, and Steve Cram, being from Up North, drank straight from the River Tyne.
+"I always drank bottled water, Steve Ovett drank from the tap, and Steve Cram, being from Up North, drank straight from the River Tyne.
 I don't think it makes that much difference, does it?"